Two boys wearing lab coats and goggles are working on a piece of meat

 The relationship between reading and writing is fostered in our language-rich classrooms, where students read for information as well as pleasure and write to convey concepts.
 Our penmanship program, Handwriting Without Tears, is introduced in the primary years and extends from the beginning printer to the experienced cursive writer.
 Our curriculum is designed to nurture varied reading styles and interests and to challenge readers to make connections and explore different authors and genres.
 SRS students learn the process of writing—including drafting, revising, editing, and proofing—as essential steps to mastering the craft.
 Our Language Arts Program promotes student success through our small-group instruction—a major component in the customized education for which SRS is known.

 Grades 6-8: The Language Arts Program at SRS seeks to develop thoughtful, creative, and critical thinkers through reading and writing as well as speaking and listening.
 Our robust curriculum teaches students to read effectively, challenge assumptions, and think critically.
-In addition to learning proper English mechanics and style, students are taught how to interpret written material, analyze writing from different perspectives, conduct research for projects, and to write with clarity.
+In addition to learning proper English mechanics and style, students are taught how to interpret written material, analyze writing from different perspectives, conduct research for projects, and write with clarity.

 By enjoying a variety of literature, students become aware of other cultures, consider moral conflicts, and are exposed to values different from their own.
 Through their study of grammar, SRS middle-school students become more effective speakers and writers who are comfortable with English conventions and style.
 Our small-group instruction in reading continues through middle school and plays a major role in promoting student success in the subject of Language Arts.

-Mathematics
+• Mathematics

 Grades K-5: The math program is designed to help our students approach the subject with enthusiasm.
 We use Saxon Math in all grades.
 Saxon builds mastery by introducing new math concepts while constantly reviewing previously learned ones.
 Drawing on this foundation of skills, children are encouraged to explore an array of problem-solving approaches, to be comfortable with taking risks, and to be open to employing different strategies.